utopia-foss/utopia/doc/getting_started/tutorial.rst

 Directory structure
 ^^^^^^^^^^^^^^^^^^^
-Let's take a brief detour and have a look at the directory structure of the *Utopia* repository, the output folder and where you can place the configuration files you will need in the rest of this tutorial.
+Let's take a brief detour and have a look at the directory structure of the Utopia repository, the output folder, and where you can place the configuration files you will need in the rest of this tutorial.

-Assuming that you have *Utopia* installed inside your home directory, the directory structure should look similar to the following (only most relevant directories listed here):
+Assuming that you have Utopia installed inside your home directory, the directory structure should look somewhat like this (only most relevant directories listed here):

 .. code-block:: console